gpegues/MKDocs_Dev/docs/Exchange/UserDocumentation/M365-ExchangeOnline-ServiceNow Request Submission Guidelines for Microsoft 365 Exchange Online Resource Access.md

 ### Instances Requiring Resubmission
 - Submissions with attached user lists or text area lists instead of the provided submission fields.
-- Incomplete, incorrect, or ambigous requests.
+- Incomplete, incorrect, or ambiguous requests.

 ### Importance of Adherence
 - Ensures accurate and efficient processing of access requests.